Police: Woman shot and killed by boyfriend in Allentown

 Police and SWAT teams surrounded the scene where his girlfriend had been shot.

-"She was still screaming help me help me and she just fell over," said one neighbor.
+"She was still screaming 'help me, help me,' and she just fell over," said one neighbor.

 AT 10:30 a.m.
-Thursday, she was rushed from the home at 17th and Lehigh streets to Lehigh Valley hospital where she was pronounced dead.
+Thursday, she was rushed from the home at 17th and Lehigh streets to Lehigh Valley Hospital where she was pronounced dead.

 Neighbor Fanny Estevez said, "I knew something happened because they took the girl, but we didn't know if the suspect was still inside the house."

-Swarms of heavily armed officers descended on the home looking for the shooter, police calling for a man inside to come out.
+Swarms of heavily armed officers descended on the home looking for the shooter; police were calling for a man inside to come out.

-Another neighbor, Michele Lichtenwalner said, "Within minutes there were police all over the place, they blocked off everything, surrounded the house."
+Another neighbor Michele Lichtenwalner said, "Within minutes there were police all over the place, they blocked off everything, surrounded the house."

-Investigators apprehended Matthew Jensen by 2:30 this afternoon.
+Investigators apprehended Matthew Jensen by 2:30 p.m.

-Police have not yet released the identity of the victim, a tragic end to escalating issues inside this home.
+Police have not yet released the identity of the victim.

 ------